Updated Jan 28, 2026

 Why do I like it?

-You’ll be able to plug your database right into your app, command how you gather your data, and customize your data visualization with just a few clicks.
+You'll plug your database directly into your app, control how you gather data, and customize data visualization with just a few clicks.
+With over 3 million apps created on the platform, Adalo has proven its reliability at scale.

 Who is it best for?